Fumadocs

 Footer is a navigation element that has two buttons to jump to the next and previous pages.
 When not specified, it shows the neighbour pages found from page tree.

-Customise the footer with the footer option.
+Customise the footer with the Footer prop.

-import { DocsPage, DocsBody } from 'fumadocs-ui/page';
+import { DocsPage } from 'fumadocs-ui/layouts/<layout>/page';

-<DocsPage footer={options}>
+<DocsPage Footer={options}>...</DocsPage>;

 A navigation element, shown only when user is navigating in folders.